Iterated Graph Systems (I): random walks and diffusion limits: Introduction

 \section{Introduction}

+In 1982, Alexander and Orbach conjectured that the simple random walk on the incipient infinite cluster of critical Bernoulli percolation on $\mathbb Z^d$ has spectral dimension $\frac43$ in every dimension $d\ge 2$ \cite{alexander1982density}.
+Although Kozma--Nachmias and Fitzner--van der Hofstad proved the conjecture for nearest-neighbour percolation in dimension $d\ge 11$ \cites{kozma2009alexander,fitzner2017meanfield}, it remains open to this day.

-In~\cite{hambly2010diffusion}, Hambly and Kumagai studied the diamond hierarchical lattice (DHL), see Figure~\ref{fig:DHL}.
-They obtained on-diagonal heat-kernel estimates for the canonical diffusion on the DHL and for the scaling limit of the corresponding critical bond-percolation cluster.
+Hambly and Kumagai \cite{hambly2010diffusion} looked at the question from the opposite direction: on what kind of spaces does the conjecture fail, and by how much?
+A natural testing ground is a model on which critical percolation renormalises exactly, and they therefore turned to the diamond hierarchical lattice (DHL), an exactly renormalisable model rooted in the statistical physics of the 1980s, see Figure~\ref{fig:DHL}.
+At that time, however, heat-kernel estimates for the percolation cluster on the DHL were far out of reach, since not even the diffusion on the deterministic DHL had been constructed.
+They therefore began with the DHL itself, and obtained on-diagonal heat-kernel estimates for its canonical diffusion and for the scaling limit of the corresponding critical bond-percolation cluster.
 More precisely, there exist $\varepsilon>0$, constants $c_1,\dots,c_8>0$, and a positive function $T$ such that